berkeley-scf/tutorial-parallelization/parallel-R.md

 the perspective that Spark/Hadoop are not the right tools in many cases when doing statistics-related work and has developed some simple tools for parallelizing computation across multiple nodes, also referred to as *Snowdoop*.
-The tools make use of the key idea in Hadoop of a distributed file system and distributed data objects but avoid the complications of trying to ensure fault tolerance, which is critical only on very large clusters of machines.
+The tools make use of the key idea in Spark/Hadoop of a distributed file system and distributed data objects but avoid the complications of trying to ensure fault tolerance, which is critical only on very large clusters of machines.